-NEED SOME EXAMPLE HERE THAT SHOWS WHY WE NEED THIS LEVEL OF FIDELITY (IE THESE EFFECTS DOMINATE SCIENCE OF THE NEXT DECADE) Below we outline our prototype codes and describe how each part needs to be generalized to build a tool for the community.
+Figure XXX: The lensing power spectra constructed from galaxies split into three broad redshift bins: z < 0:7; 0:7 <

+z < 1:2, and 1:2 < z < 3.
+The solid curves are predictions for the_fiducial_CDM model and include nonlinear

+evolution.
+The boxes show the expected measurement error due to the sample variance and intrinsic ellipticity errors The thin curves are the predictions for a dark energy model with w = -0:9.
+Ten years of LSST data are needed to reach the required accuracy for shear measurements of galaxies that would match these measured errors.

 In Figure 1 we show the overall flow of information through our simulation framework; broken into three separate components or subsystems.
 In the first subsystem (referred to as the sky database) we store astrophysical catalogs as SQL databases.
 These data are derived from cosmological N-body simulations, models for Galactic structure, and simulations of Solar System sources.
 Variability (including transients sources), and proper motion are incorporated within these models together with the spectral, photometric, astrometric and morphological properties of each source.
 In total the astrophysical databases contain approximately 5 TB of observational and simulated data.